Skip to main content

 Access Setup

-Enable the Prometheus metrics endpoint by setting the PROMETHEUS_ENDPOINT environment variable:
+Enable the metrics endpoint

 Verify access